 Check this post out for pretty photos of Dean Village & more: 50 Photos To Make You Want To Visit Edinburgh

-Another food place just off the Royal Mile, hidden down one of its closes, Wings offers exactly what you’d expect: chicken wings.
+Another food place just off the Royal Mile, hidden down one of its closes, Wings offers exactly what you’d expect: chicken wings!

-While this might not be quirky in itself, it’s full of fun pop culture references, including a Jurassic Park table, Star Trek quotes, and a wall full of characters to find.
+While this might not be quirky in itself, it’s full to the brim of fun pop culture references, including a Jurassic Park table, Star Trek quotes, and a wall full of nerdy characters to find.
 It’s also fantastic for some cheap eats in the city centre, as each set of 3 wings will cost you £4.50 – I recommend ordering two lots, and definitely not three as we found out the hard way, unless you’re really hungry!

 Their menu is really extensive too, with tons of options from fresh, barbecue, hot & spicy, and happily it’s also full of puns.
 We tried the Oh Canada (BBQ maple syrup, obviously), the Jamaican Me Crazy (jerk chicken), the Skywalker (ranch)…